Skip links

 Site Speed and Core Web Vitals

 Page speed directly affects both rankings and user behavior.
 Google recommends an LCP under 2.5 seconds, an INP under 200 milliseconds, and a CLS score below 0.1.
-Compress images to modern formats (WebP, AVIF), minify CSS and JavaScript, enable browser caching, implement lazy loading for below-the-fold images, and use a CDN.
+Compress images to modern formats like WebP and AVIF, minify CSS and JavaScript, enable browser caching, implement lazy loading for below-the-fold images, and use a CDN.
 Test regularly with PageSpeed Insights and address every flagged issue.
+A slow site not only ranks lower but also drives away visitors, increasing bounce rates and reducing conversion potential.

 Mobile-First Optimization

 Google uses mobile-first indexing, meaning it primarily uses the mobile version of your site for ranking and indexing.
-Your site must be fully responsive, with readable text (minimum 16px body font), adequate tap target spacing (at least 48px), and no content hidden behind tabs or accordions that might not render on mobile.
+Your site must be fully responsive, with readable text—minimum 16px body font—adequate tap target spacing of at least 48px, and no content hidden behind tabs or accordions that might not render on mobile.
 Over 60% of global searches now happen on mobile devices, making mobile optimization non-optional.
+Test your site with Google’s Mobile-Friendly Test tool to identify and fix issues.

 Crawlability and Indexation